ratul-420/web-programming-1-seminar-homework/README.md

 ## How to Run

-1. Upload all files to your Nethely.hu `www` directory using FTP.
+1. Upload all files to your Nethely.hu `Seminar Project` directory using FTP.

 2. Make sure the `uploads/` folder exists and is writable.

 3. Update `config.php` with your database credentials.

-4. Access your site at `gamf4.nhely.hu/www`.
+4. Access your site at `gamf4.nhely.hu/Seminar Project`.

 ## Version Control